Our Mission and Vision

 SIGN THE PETITION

 By signing this petition you are joining countless other parents, families, and teachers in calling on state policymakers to make a dramatic difference in K-12 education – right now.

 HOW IT WORKS

-The High School Success Coalition is asking legislators and everyday Washingtonians to take three simple steps to increase high school graduation.
+The High School Success Coalition is asking legislators and everyday Washingtonians to take action in 2021 and implement policies in three areas that will support every student on their path to graduation.
 Here’s how it works: